-Based on the BPHC UDS definition, ALL RPMS visits must meet the following criteria.
+Based on the BPHC UDS definition, all RPMS visits must meet the following criteria.
 Additional logic may apply for each Table.

-- 1. Must be a complete PCC visit, i.e., have a primary provider and a coded purpose of visit.
-This meets the BPHC definition, "...documented, face-to-face contact between a user and a provider who exercises independent judgment in the provision of services to the individual.
-To be included as an encounter, services rendered must be documented..." - 2.
-Must be to a location specified by the site in the Setup option (see section 3.1.1 Site Parameters: Locations).
-The System Manager will identify in the Site
+1. Must be a complete PCC visit, i.e., have a primary provider and a coded purpose of visit.
+This meets the BPHC definition, "...documented, face-to-face contact between a patient and a provider who exercises independent professional judgment in the provision of services to the individual.
+To be included as an encounter, services rendered must be documented..."2

-Parameters Setup all the location codes that should be included in the definition of a visit, including Home, satellite clinics, school, or other appropriate locations.
-The BPHC UDS Manual states, "...An encounter may take place in the health center, or at any other location in which project-supported activities are carried out.
-Examples of other locations include mobile vans, hospitals, patients' homes, schools, homeless shelters, and extended care facilities.
-Encounters also include contacts with patients who are hospitalized, where health center medical staff member(s) follow the patient during the hospital stay..."
+- 2. Must be to a location specified by the site in the Setup option (see section 3.1.1 Site Parameters: Locations).
+The System Manager will identify in the Site Parameters Setup all the location codes that should be included in the definition of a visit, including Home, satellite clinics, school, or other appropriate locations.
+The BPHC UDS Manual states, "...An encounter may take place in the health center or at any other site or location in which project-supported activities are carried out.
+Examples of other sites and locations include mobile vans, hospitals, patients' homes, schools, homeless shelters, and extended care facilities.
+Encounters also include contacts with patients who are hospitalized, where health center medical staff member(s) follow the patient during the hospital stay..."3

 - 3. Must be one of the following RPMS Service Categories:

 - Ambulatory (A)

 - Hospitalization (H)

 - Day Surgery (S)

 - Observation (O)

 - Nursing Home Visit (R)

 - Historical Event (E)

 - In-hospital (I)

-The following Service Categories do not fit the BPHC definition and are NOT included:
+The following Service Categories do not fit the BPHC definition and are not included:

 - Chart Review (C)

 - Telephone Call (T)

 - Not Found (N)

 - Daily Hospitalization Data (D)

 - Ancillary Package Daily Data (X)

-- 4. Must NOT have an excluded clinic code.
-The following RPMS clinic codes do not fit the BPHC definition of an encounter.